 - Wasawakasik Lake pictograph panel – source U of Saskatchewan archives here

-Clearwater River – four sites downriver from Lloyd Lake to junction with Virgin River, with two within twenty km below Lloyd Lake and one before the Virgin River junction
+Clearwater River – four sites downriver from Lloyd Lake to the junction with Virgin River, with two within twenty km below Lloyd Lake and one before the Virgin River junction

 Churchill River (Conjuring River mouth)